ProCare Charitable Foundation

-The ProCare Charitable Foundation was created through the generosity of its shareholding members for the purpose of improving the health and wellbeing of Auckland communities.
+The ProCare Charitable Foundation was created through the generosity of its shareholding members for the purpose of improving the health and well-being of Auckland communities.

-The purposes of the foundation
+The purpose of the foundation

 - To promote the health and well-being of disadvantaged communities across the greater Auckland region